-She was born Khurshid Jehan, the second of four children, in Ferozepur in a small rural household in 1921 or 1926.
+Shorey was born Khurshid Jehan, the second of four children, in Ferozepur in a small rural household, it is thought, in 1921.
 Her father was based in Multan but due to his wayward ways, he lost whatever land the family owned.
 He tried his hand in the dyeing business in Lahore but that too failed and to make things worse for the family, he used to brutally beat his wife.
 Meena’s elder sister, Wazir Begum, married and shifted to Bombay and she got Meena and their mother to move there as well.

 Meena hit the high point of her screen career with Roop K Shorey’s Ek Thi Larki (1949), co-starring Motilal.
 The film, a comedy thriller, looks at a girl (Meena) on the run after she witnesses a murder and shows a new facet of Meena exploring her comic talents, which were considerable.
 But above all it was the popularity of the song Lara Lappa Lara Lappa that was chiefly responsible for the film’s success.
 The song was hummed in every nook and corner of the country and as mentioned, Meena became known as the ‘Lara Lappa girl!’
 She also got married to Roop K Shorey becoming Meena Shorey.